 - Making sure Glen’s story was descriptive, focused and clear by dividing the story into easy to understand parts.

 - Sharing the campaign with contacts from all different parts of his life.

 Glen shared via Facebook and text messages and within one month he had raised over $1,000 towards a deposit on a new place.
 Glen’s focus on hope, authenticity and his future made his campaign shine.

 Cameron's OI Medical and Camp Fund

-Cameron is a ten-year-old with OI, which causes his fragile bones to break often.
-Cameron’s Aunt Rachel wanted to brighten up his family’s life, by sending Cameron to a camp with other kids who suffer from this disease.
+Cameron is a ten-year-old with OI which causes his fragile bones to break often.
+Cameron’s Aunt Rachel wanted to brighten up his family’s life by sending Cameron to a camp with other children who suffer from this disease.
 She decided a GoFundMe was the way to do that.
-Aunt Rachel did an amazing job creating a campaign that was both easy to read, and meaningful.
+Aunt Rachel did an amazing job creating a campaign that was easy to read and meaningful.